Know your ass for better sex

 These are the muscles that support the entire length of the rectum.
 They tighten in stages along the length to move shit through the rectum and out into the world.
 This process of muscle contractions used to propel the shit down is called peristalsis.
 That's the same process that snakes use to propel their food through their bodies – muscles constrict and expand to push food down through the intestines.

 The only sensations that the rectal muscle coat responds to are pressure and bulk.
 Some men say they can feel it when a man cums inside their arse, but physiologically that's not possible.
-It's probably the cock spasms as the man ejaculates that they can feel against the sphincter, or the cum as it dribbles out of the arse across the sphincters, which are responsive to temperature, touch and movement.
+It's probably the cock spasms as the man ejaculates that they can feel against the sphincter, or the cum as it dribbles out of the arse across the sphincters, which are responsive to temperature, touch, and movement.

 The tension level of these muscles varies from person to person.
 Rectal muscles are not as powerful as the anal sphincters, but if they are tense the insertion of anything can be painful.
 The rectal muscle coat is marked in the illustration below.

-Pubo-rectal sling
+Pubo-rectal Sling

 This is a strong supportive muscle that creates the first curve in the rectum.
 It's one of the most powerful muscles in the body after the tongue.
 The muscle responds to pressure or poking by clamping down to close the rectum and this can prove painful when getting fucked, fingered or toyed with.
 It's when a cock stabs this that you get that 'whoa get the fuck out of me' sensation.
 Straightening out the rectum a bit by adopting a position where the knees are drawn up will help avoid this.
 Try squatting down over the cock, lying on your back or your side with your knees drawn up to your chest, or on your knees bringing your chest as close to the bed/floor as you can.
 You can see the pubo-rectal sling in the illustration below.

-The term “pelvic floor” is most often used when speaking with women around issues related to pregnancy.
+The term “pelvic floor” is most often used when speaking with women about issues related to pregnancy.
 Everyone has a pelvic floor, however, and it is intricately linked with how you pee, how you poop, your “core stability,” and erectile function (for people with a penis).
 The pelvic floor itself refers to the muscles that support the organs in the pelvis.

 Will most people feel the muscles in the pelvic floor?
 Not likely.
 But just as you feel the motion of your knee extending (this sense of your body moving is called kinesthetic awareness or proprioception) and can identify your quadriceps performing that motion, you can become aware of the muscles of the pelvic floor.